filipecabaco/my_blog/posts/2022-12-15_machine_learning_helping_my_lazyness.md

-# Realtime Updates with LiveView
+# Machine Learning Helping My Lazyness

 Writing blog posts can be a bit tricky, annoying, and a lot of other things but the worst part is the laziness of finishing it...